vapourismo/luwra/docs/mkdocs/stack.md

 MyUserType& u = luwra::read(state, 4);
 ```

+**Note:** Type inference does not work with every compiler.
+Particularly GCC before version 4.9.2 is
+affected by this problem.

 ## Invoke Callables with Stack Values
 [apply][luwra-apply] is a function that retrieves values from the stack in order to invoke a given
 `Callable`.
 The types of values on the stack are deduced from the parameter types to the `Callable`.